Updated on October 8, 2025.

 Unlike Plan B (the “morning-after pill”), which may be used to block fertilization or prevent a fertilized egg from implanting in the uterus, mifepristone works by blocking the hormone progesterone.
 This causes the lining of the uterus to break down, which ends a pregnancy.
 The second drug, misoprostol, is taken up to 48 hours later.
 It causes the uterus to empty its content like a heavy, crampy period.

-Those who take the pills must follow up with their healthcare provider roughly seven to 14 days later to confirm the uterus is empty to avoid infection.
+Those who take the pills must follow up with their healthcare provider roughly 7 to 14 days later to confirm the uterus is empty to avoid infection.

 Restrictions would have blocked access to the drug

-Rolling back the use of the drug to just seven weeks gestation would have had significant implications as many people do not realize they are pregnant by this point.
+Rolling back the use of the drug to the first seven weeks of pregnancy would have had significant implications as many people do not realize they are pregnant by this point.
 A March 2022 study published in Contraception found that one in five people discover their pregnancy past seven weeks.
 The researchers noted that, in most cases, people who suspect they are pregnant take an at-home pregnancy test.
 Those that do find out that they are pregnant about one week earlier than those who go to a clinic, the study showed.

 But young people, those who have never been pregnant before, and those with unplanned pregnancies were less likely to use these tests as a first step.
 Many young people also reported issues accessing at-home pregnancy tests, including not being able to get to a store or not having enough money to buy one.